-The 42 mm diameter Day-Date case is available in either white gold, yellow gold or rose gold.
-Powering the timepiece is an all new self-winding in-house movement, caliber 9001.
-The movement is a COSC-certified chronometer and features a Rolex Parachrom hairpsring.
-It has 40 jewels, runs at 28,800 vph (4Hz) and has a 72-hour power reserve.
+The 42 mm diameter Day-Date case is available in either white gold, yellow gold, or rose gold.
+Powering the timepiece is a new self-winding in-house movement, caliber 9001.
+The 4Hz movement is a COSC-certified chronometer and features a Rolex Parachrom balance spring with has 40 jewels and has a 72-hour power reserve.

-The Sky-Dwellerfeatures an innovative annual calendar (without the day).
+The Sky-Dweller features an innovative annual calendar (without the day).
 It automatically differentiates between 30 and 31-day months.
 It only requires one adjustment per year on March 1st.
 The date is indicated at 3 o’clock and the month is indicated by one of twelve apertures around the chapter ring.